Join the BEESPOKE mailing list

-Get insight into our current project activities, research work and receive the latest BEESPOKE guides and invitations
+Get insight into our current project activities, research work and receive the latest BEESPOKE guides and invitations to events & webinars

 The BEESPOKE project

 BEESPOKE is a project funded by the INTERREG North Sea Region Programme.

 Insect pollination is worth €15 Billion in the EU, but the number of wild pollinators is decreasing due to loss of flower-rich habitats.
 As a response the EU adopted a pollinator initiative in 2018.
 The North Sea Region (NSR) is one of the most productive agricultural areas, but pollinators are in decline across the region.

 The BEESPOKE overall objective is to increase the number of pollinators and crop pollination on local and landscape scale by providing new expertise, tools and financial knowledge to land managers and policy makers, in order to create more sustainable and resilient agro-ecosystems.